afonsus1997/Pocket-Tetris/README.md

 ## Info

-* Pocket Tetris game based of the work of https://github.com/dombeef/pockeTETRIS
+* Pocket Tetris game based on the amazing work of https://github.com/dombeef/pockeTETRIS

 ``` Using libs from https://github.com/afonsus1997/Altium-Libs ```